 Tools and Maintenance – to assure that the supplier avoids breakdowns resulting in delays or process failures resulting in quality failures

 The specific environment, health, and safety checks may vary, but obviously, the supplier has to have a process in place to avoid accidents, and ensure that the personnel is well trained and healthy.

-The process of continuously improving safety and reduce waste should be in place.
+The process of continuously improving safety and reducing waste should be in place.
 If dangerous products are handled, special procedures should be in place for handling them.
-Finally, the country-specific labor standards, as well as international ethical norms, should be strictly followed.
+Finally, the country-specific labour standards, as well as international ethical norms, should be strictly followed.

 A culture of continuous improvement should be in place and clearly taken into account across the audits carried out by the supplier.
 The supplier should have reliable data available to develop action plans that will improve performance and thus customer satisfaction throughout the value chain.

 The whole organization should be included.
 Access rights need to be in place to be able to verify the standards and procedures used by the supplier.
 The supplier needs to have the required quality certifications and supporting quality management tools in place.

 Plans should be in place to mitigate the obsolescence/discontinuity or supplier bankruptcy.
 Procedures should be in place to avoid used or counterfeit parts.